OrganismalSystemsBiology/signal_view/README.md

 #### Spectrum window
 ![spectrums](README_resource/spectrums.png)

 These four plots represent PSDs of EEG/EMG signals of the selected epoch.
 The left top plot shows EEG's PSD spectrum.
 The right top plot shows the normalized PSD of EEG.
 The left bottom shows EMG's PSD spectru.
 The bottom right shows the normalized PSD of the EMG.
-Gray shadows represents +/- 1 SD (standard deviation) of all epochs.
+Gray shadows represent +/- 1 SD (standard deviation) of all epochs.

 ![thee_metrics_plots](README_resource/three_metrics_plots.png)